• Facebook

 Instructions

-• In a large soup pot, sauté bacon until almost crisp; add a pat of butter and onion, and continue to sauté until onion is soft, but not browned.
+• Add a pat of butter and onion to the pot, and continue to sauté until the onion is soft but not browned.

-• Add garlic and sauté for about 30 seconds, do not brown.
+• Stir in garlic and sauté for about 30 seconds, ensuring it doesn’t brown.

-• Add potatoes and clam juice (if potatoes aren’t covered by at least 1-inch of liquid, add water to make up the difference).
+• Add potatoes and clam juice to the pot.
+If the potatoes are not covered by at least 1 inch of liquid, add water to make up the difference.

-• Bring to a boil, then reduce to a medium-low simmer.
-Partially cover and cook on medium-low heat for about 20 minutes or until potatoes are tender.
+• Partially cover the pot and cook on medium-low heat for about 20 minutes, or until the potatoes are tender.

-• Whisk together milk and flour until smooth and no lumps are present.
+• In a small bowl, whisk together milk and flour until the mixture is smooth and free of lumps.

-• Simmer for about 10 minutes, stirring occasionally.
+• Simmer the soup for about 10 minutes, stirring occasionally.

-• Gently stir in cream and simmer until heated through (Do not boil).
+• Gently stir in the cream and continue to simmer until heated through, ensuring the soup does not boil.

 • Season with salt and pepper to taste.